We Deal in Lead A Weird West Gunslinger Adventure Game

 Newly-bonded beast companions are still wild, though Gunslingers at heart.
 Their bonded Gunslinger may train them to strengthen the bond and improve combat effectiveness.

 Training requires a week’s daily practice.
-Afterwards, the Gunslinger makes a HRT save to see if the training took.
+Afterwards, the Gunslinger makes a HRT save to test success.
 Easily trained beasts grant advantage on the save.

 Combat #